Economic assistance caseworkers face constant deadlines to process applications and redeterminations.

 The less you’ll have to rely on IT to keep things running properly, the more efficient your caseworkers can be.
 (Pro tip: Consider a distributed capture tool that sits on top of your agency’s existing document management system, but runs independently of it.
 That way, caseworkers can continue scanning even if the system is sleeping or down.)

 The process for collecting verification documents for eligibility programs should be simple.
-Watch the Webinar—Simplifying Verification Document Collection for Public Assistance—to learn more about how the right tools help Public Assistance caseworkers serve all clients quickly and professionally, while improving timeliness, accuracy, and participation rates.
+Watch the Webinar—Simplifying Verification Document Collection for Public Assistance—to learn more about how the right tools help economic assistance caseworkers serve all clients quickly and professionally, while improving timeliness, accuracy, and participation rates.
 You’ll also see how Northwoods’ Compass® Capture for Web allows users to scan and index documents in just a few simple steps.

 |Rich Diers, Executive Vice President and Chief Technology Officer, creates technology to help the people who help the people who need help.
 Rich believes in “falling in love” with customers’ problems—watching what they do, how they do it, and where they struggle—and using his insights to develop software that can solve those problems in new and unique ways.|